kubernetes/community/contributors/design-proposals/propagation.md

 with shared flag, so that all bind mounts are propagated across mount namespaces and references to network namespaces persist.

+1. (From https://github.com/kubernetes/kubernetes/issues/46643) I expect the
+   container to start and any fuse mounts it creates in a volume that exists on other containers in the pod (that are using :slave) are available to those other containers.

+   In other words, two containers in the same pod share an EmptyDir.
+One container mounts something in it and the other one can see it.
+The first container must have (r)shared mount propagation to the EmptyDir, the second one can have (r)slave.

 ## Implementation Alternatives